-The Department of Life Sciences Communication at UW-Madison offers science communication courses that can help a scientist better communicate his or her research to various audiences.
-They can be taken individually or as part of our Ph.D.
+The Department of Life Sciences Communication at UW-Madison offers science communication courses that can help a scientist better communicate their research to various audiences.
+Students in any discipline at UW-Madison are able to enroll in any course with the department.
+Courses can be taken individually or as part of our Ph.D.
 Minor or Professional Studies M.S.
 LSC also offers a full Ph.D. program and Thesis Master’s Degree.

 - LSC 350: Visualizing Science and Technology